vgorbic1/Tutorials/JavaScript/form_validation_demo.md

 `valuevalidation(this, min, max, text, type)`

 Optional parameters are:
-- min --minimum value allowed in the field.
+- min - minimum value allowed in the field.
-- max --maximum value allowed in the field.
+- max - maximum value allowed in the field.
-- text --text that will show in an alertbox if content is illegal.
+- text - text that will show in an alertbox if content is illegal.
-- type --enter "I" if only integers are allowed.
+- type - enter "i" if only integers are allowed.
 ```javascript
 function valuevalidation(entered, min, max, message, datatype) {
   with (entered) {